LucasAlfare/FLTimer/README.md

 All of these features I plan to implement by myself as best as I can, using only my own knowledge.
 Reinventing the wheel today is not a good thing to do, but when it comes to studying it is one of the most powerful weapons. :)

+# Contact me
+If you are interested in talk me about this project or even another programming stuff, for now, I can answer on my email _god-lucas@hotmail.com_ and/or, if you have Instagram account, find me there using my address _@lucas.alfare_

+# License

+I'm not interested in create an restrict use of this or even of part of this.
+Feel free to use as you need!
+That's said, I may update this README with an appropriated license text in the future, based on above decision.